‘Brooklyn Nine-Nine,’ ‘Homicide’ actor Andre Braugher dies

 He would be nominated for four Emmys during the run.

+His other film credits included “Primal Fear” and “Get on the Bus,” and his other TV credits included “Hack,” “Gideon’s Crossing” and “The Good Fight.”

+He also acted frequently on the stage, often doing Shakespeare.
+He won an Obie Award for playing the title role in “Henry V” at the New York Shakespeare Festival, where he also appeared in “Measure for Measure,” “Twelfth Night” and “As You Like It.”

-He was married for more than 30 years to his “Homicide” co-star Ami Brabson.
-They had three sons.
+Braugher was married for more than 30 years to his “Homicide” co-star Ami Brabson.
+He is also survived by sons Michael, Isaiah and John Wesley, his brother Charles Jennings and his mother Sally Braugher.

 Copyright 2023 The Associated Press.
 All rights reserved.